-This series, along with the four other aforementioned moments and more that were not mentioned, help write the story of a player who changed the culture an NBA franchise and an entire country.
+This series, along with the four other aforementioned moments and more that were not mentioned, help write the story of a player who changed the culture of an NBA franchise and an entire country.

 MORE: Muggsy Bogues believes Carter and the Raptors put basketball in Canadians' DNA

 Vince Carter's impact played a major role in making Canada Basketball the budding prospect it has become today and without him, who knows where the Toronto Raptors would be today without Vinsanity.